barrymun/image-ops/README.md

 # Image-Ops

-A powerful browser-side image manipulation library.
+A browser-side image manipulation library.
 The "image-ops" package provides a collection of operations to easily manipulate images without needing a backend.
 Most of the image manipulation is achieved by utilising the HTML canvas API.

 [![NPM](https://img.shields.io/npm/v/image-ops.svg)](https://www.npmjs.com/package/image-ops)